 surrounding area.
 The first floor has a very large space for county and

-The second floor is divided into the original small office spaces.
+The second floor is divided into the original small office spaces where voluteers have displayed items representing many past and present communities of the county.
 The

 basement includes the vault, used to secure important museum archives,